ruby/www.ruby-lang.org/en/installation/index.md

 You can use it like this:

 {% highlight sh %}
-$ sudo apt-get install ruby
+$ sudo apt-get install ruby-full
 {% endhighlight %}

-As of writing, the `ruby` package provides Ruby 1.9.3, which is an old stable release, on Debian and Ubuntu.
+As of writing, the `ruby-full` package provides Ruby 1.9.3, which is an old stable release, on Debian and Ubuntu.

 ### yum (CentOS, Fedora, or RHEL)